 However, I rarely have the time to sit down and be so “unproductive”.
 Take a time-out.
-Get your kids involved.
+Get your family involved.

 I was amazed when I taught my four-year-old how to do complex adult puzzles.
 She caught on very fast and enjoys the satisfaction when we finally finish one.